valankar/arviraj/README.md

 ## Donations

-If you would like to donate Bitcoin to support this project, my address is: 1JM5NpCSNkiszS2zKJUtf8ZJinGbyJqYS1
+If you would like to donate Bitcoin to support this project, donation addresses are:

+BTC: 1JM5NpCSNkiszS2zKJUtf8ZJinGbyJqYS1

+ETH: 0x2cE131fa0385F4dA91d4542DD7D9Ca22988964FC

+LTC: LKYt9emtttftRN2SEEpfnV1BsMvAUTCaUp